Michael Bridges: Lambton Jaffas FC

 In February 2015, Bridges signed a one-year contract with the Lambton Jaffas FC in the National Premier Leagues Northern NSW.

 Post-playing career

 After retiring from playing in 2015, Bridges took his coaches badges and, in April 2018, lodged an interest in managing Football League 2 side Carlisle United.
 As of 2021, he is a pundit for Optus Sport in Australia.
-He was the manager of National Premier Leagues Northern NSW team Edgeworth FC from 2020–2021.
+He was the manager of National Premier Leagues Northern NSW team Edgeworth FC from 2020 to 2021.